kovan-testnet/faucet/README.md

 # Kovan Faucet

-The Kovan network is secured by preventing malicious actors from obtaining large amounts of Ether, but legitimate developers need to be bale to receive Ether to deploy and test contracts.
+The Kovan network is secured by preventing malicious actors from obtaining large amounts of Ether, but legitimate developers need to be able to receive Ether to deploy and test contracts.

 ## Icarus Faucet